DallanQ/sleeping_gods_3/Manual.md

 ### Adventure Cards (page 29)

 Adventure cards represent the people, equipment, knowledge, and totems you find on your journey.
 When you gain an adventure card, place it near the other adventure cards you own, face up near the ship board.
-You can use the abilities on these cards by placing command tokens on them (except weapons,

-which are explained below).
+You can use the abilities on these cards by placing command tokens on them (except weapons, which are explained below).
 You gain adventure cards by exploring or by purchasing market cards (market cards are a type of adventure card).
 ANY player can use adventure cards you own at any time, even to help another player in a challenge or combat.

 #### Totems (page 29)
 You must find as many totems as possible.
 The number of totems you find will determine the story finale at the end of the campaign.
 Totems have a special "totem" symbol in the top left corner of the card.
 All totems are adventure cards.

->

 Command cost to activate the card.
 Place the command on the card when you use it.

->
+> The Command cost of the adventure card is located in the center of the card.

 You can activate this card to either gain 3 savvy during a challenge (after drawing fate) OR gain 2 block during combat.
 This card also has a "passive" ability, which means that it is always active and you do not need to spend a command to use it.

+> The description explaining how to activate the card is positioned in the central part of the card, below the command cost.

 Card Type And Adventure Card Number.

->
+> The card type and number are displayed on the bottom right side of the adventure card.

 This adventure card lets you redraw fate and keep the highest result.